 Isle of Anglesey

 § This page gives an overview of the Isle of Anglesey local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Isle of Anglesey (Ynys Môn) is an island off northwest Wales connected to the mainland by the Menai bridges.
 Known for its coastal scenery, ancient monuments, and port town of Holyhead, it relies on tourism, agriculture, and ferry links to Ireland.